 c.
 The Fiscal Officer is responsible for notifying the issuing financial institution of a lost or stolen card.
 Library personnel using a credit card must notify the Fiscal Officer when they become aware that a card is lost or stolen.

-Credit cards will be kept in the office of the Fiscal Officer and may be signed out to authorized Library personnel from time to time as necessary.
+Credit cards will be kept in the office of the Fiscal Officer and may be signed out to authorized library personnel as necessary.
 The credit card should be promptly returned to the office of the Fiscal Officer once the purchases for which it was checked out have been made.

-Credit cards may be signed out only to the following Library personnel:
+Credit cards may be signed out only to the following library personnel:

 a.
-Director
+Executive Director

 b.
-Fiscal Officer
+Chief Fiscal Officer

 c.
 Deputy Fiscal Officer